hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 - An [[ref: issuer]] setting up to issue revocable credentials.
 - An [[ref: issuer]] issuing revocable credentials.
 - An [[ref: issuer]] revoking issued credentials.
-- A [[ref: verifier]] requesting a presentation to include a proof of non-revocation for one or more revocable credentials.
+- A [[ref: verifier]] requesting a presentation to include a non-revocation proof for one or more revocable credentials.
-- A [[ref: holder]] generating based on the request of the verifier a proof of non-revocation for attributes derived from revocable credentials.
+- A [[ref: holder]] generating based on the request of the verifier a non-revocation proof for attributes derived from revocable credentials.
-- A [[ref: verifier]] verifying a proof of non-revocation included in a presentation from a [[ref: holder]].
+- A [[ref: verifier]] verifying a non-revocation proof included in a presentation from a [[ref: holder]].

 A fundamental goal of AnonCreds is to not provide a correlatable identifier for